sinchan1999/Barcode-QR-code-Reader/README.md

 # BarcodeandQRcode-Reader
-Saves the scanned QR & Barcodes directly from any camera to your local machine.
+Scannes and save the info of QR & Barcodes directly from any camera to your local machine.

 ## Note: Footage must be clear and well-focused !